MindGeekOSS/Simple-PasswordShare/README.md

 - If you wish to use the HTTPS protocol, you will have to enable it in the app.conf as well as generate your own key and certificate.
 - Ensure that the current user has permissions to modify the content in the directory you're running the app.
 - To run the app, simply execute ./run.sh

+##Notes

+- Shared password links can only be accessed once.
+The password is immediatley deleted from the DB upon retreival.

 ##License